 “It’s strange because it’s not the case of all American sports and its not the case of all international sports that you completely lose interest in a team when they lose, but when it’s an individual game; when it’s a fighter, for some reason, it becomes a value judgement of that person.”

 In Thailand, fighters seem to be much more accepting of defeat, and less focused on their records.
 In fact, many Thai fighters are unable to recall their exact numbers of wins or losses.
 Of course, the situations of fighting in Thailand and fighting in the West are worlds apart.
 In Thailand, fighters are often fighting so frequently and from such an early age that it is impossible to keep track.
 Also, often the main reason for which many fighters get into the ring here is to make a living, so of course, an unblemished record is not only not the priority, but not something that they can afford.
-Leading up to my fight in the UK, I was alarmed by the amount of fighters that had pulled out of the show, some of them due to injury, some of them for reasons that seemed silly to me and some giving no reason at all.
-Of course, cancellations also happen everywhere, but in my experience of fighting in Thailand, when they have, there has usually been another opponent willing to step in at the last minute.
+Leading up to my fight in the UK, I was alarmed by the amount of fighters that had pulled out of the show, some of them due to injury, some of them for reasons that seemed silly to me, and some without any reason at all.
+Cancellations also happen everywhere, but in my experience of fighting in Thailand, when they have, there has usually been another opponent willing to step in at the last minute.
 At home, we often have the luxury of not having to go into a fight that we don’t feel ready for or comfortable with.
 Here, it’s not quite the same.